Volume dependence of microwave induced excess quasiparticles in superconducting resonators: Results and discussion

-Our analysis so far has used the method in Ref. \cite{Goldie2013}, which implicitly fixes $c_{phot}^{qp}$ via the variable $P_{abs}$.
-From \cref{fig:nqpsat}(a), we concluded that the absorbed power by quasiparticles generates excess quasiparticles with an efficiency $\eta_{2\Delta}$, but by what microscopic mechanism is not clear.
-The authors of Ref. \cite{Fischer2023} pursued an analytical approach to solving the kinetic equations, preserving the microscopic nature.
+From \cref{fig:nqpsat}(a), we concluded that $P_{abs}/V$ generates excess quasiparticles with an efficiency $\eta_{2\Delta}$.
+However, it is not clear which microscopic mechanism is responsible for this.
+The authors of Ref. \cite{Fischer2023} pursued an analytical approach to solving the kinetic equations, preserving the microscopic nature of direct photon absorption.
 They explicitly calculate the quasiparticle-photon coupling constant \cite{Catelani2019} for $\left<n_{ph}\right>\gg1$ as the ratio between the photon absorption and the normalized power dissipation in the resonator,

 where the last approximation is valid for, $k_BT_{eff}\ll\Delta$, which introduces a maximum error of 7\% for our measurements.
 With $c_{phot}^{qp}$ known explicitly, they derive a temperature $(k_BT_*)^3/(k_B\Delta^2)$, that separates the redistribution from the quasiparticle creation regime when compared to the bath temperature. $k_BT_*$ characterizes the width of the quasiparticle distribution function and is given by,